Sunapee State Park

 Directions

-From I-89 north, take Exit 9 onto Route 103 and follow to Newbury.
-At the traffic circle on Route 103, exit toward Mount Sunapee Resort.
-Take the first left marked with a small blue tent sign into the gravel parking lot, turn right, and follow the unpaved Park Road up the hill for one mile.
-The campground will be on your left.
+From the traffic circle on Route 103, exit toward Mount Sunapee Resort.
+Take the first left (marked with a small blue tent sign) into a large gravel parking lot.
+Turn right and follow Park Road uphill for one mile; the campground will be on your left.

 Amenities